magnusbaeck/logstash-filter-verifier/README.md

   tool to use.

-### Plugin ID (Daemon mode)
+### Plugin ID (daemon mode only)

-The Daemon mode of Logstash Filter Verifier expects each plugin in the Logstash configuration to have a unique [ID](https://www.elastic.co/guide/en/logstash/current/plugins-filters-mutate.html#plugins-filters-mutate-id).
+The daemon mode of Logstash Filter Verifier expects each plugin in the Logstash configuration to have a unique [ID](https://www.elastic.co/guide/en/logstash/current/plugins-filters-mutate.html#plugins-filters-mutate-id).
 In order to test an existing Logstash configuration, which lacks these ID, there are two options: